geopython/pycsw/docs/en/testing.rst

 Sample Requests
 ---------------

-You can use the pycsw tester via your web browser to perform sample requests against your pycsw install.
+You can also use the pycsw tester via your web browser to perform sample requests against your pycsw install.
 The tester is located in ``tester/index.html``.

 .. _`Compliance & Interoperability Testing & Evaluation Initiative`: http://cite.opengeospatial.org/